pyeventsourcing/eventsourcing/docs/topics/notifications.rst

     assert len(section.items) == 5, section.items

-The sections of the record notification log each have notification items that reflect the recorded sequenced item.
+The sections of the record notification log each have notification items that reflect the recorded domain event.
 The items (notifications) in the sections from ``RecordNotificationLog`` are Python dicts with three key-values: ``id``, ``topic``, and ``data``.

 The record manager uses its ``sequenced_item_class`` to identify the actual names of the record fields containing the topic and the data, and constructs the notifications (the dicts) with the values of those fields.
-The notification's data is simple the record data, so if the record data was encrypted, the notification data will also be encrypted.
-The keys of the event record notification are not reflective of the sequence item class.
+The notification's data is simply the record data, so if the record data was encrypted, the notification data will also be encrypted.
+The keys of the event notification do not reflect the sequenced item class being used in the record manager.

 The ``topic`` value can be resolved to a Python class, such as a domain event class.
-An object instance, such as a domain event object, could then be reconstructed using the notification's ``data``.
+An object instance, such as a domain event object, can then be reconstructed using the notification's ``data``.

 In the code below, the function ``resolve_notifications`` shows how that can be done (this function doesn't exist in the library).